 Coming from someone who was up to her eyeballs in debt this time last year, I don’t feel like I’m really in a place to give advice on money.
-At the same time, I have learned so much from getting out of debt and finding ways to make sure I never put my little family in that position again.
-So, here are five things that I’m doing this month to be financially ahead and prepared for 2015 and recommend to anyone looking for some extra tips and tricks!
+At the same time, I have learned so much from getting out of credit card debt and finding ways to make sure I never put my little family in that position again.
+So, here are five things that I’m doing this month to be financially ahead and prepared for the new year and recommend to anyone looking for some extra tips and tricks!

 1. Get ahead with the extra pay period.
-For those of us getting paid bi-weekly, January magically had three pay periods, which is one extra then we are used to getting in a month.
-Instead of looking at that “extra” paycheck as fun money to spend, put most of it in savings.
-We decided we would use that extra paycheck to boost up our emergency fund and set some aside for a trip we have coming up.
-By changing out perception of that extra paycheck (not for extra spending) we’re able to prepare for expenses we have coming up.
+For those of us getting paid bi-weekly, December magically had three pay periods, which is one extra then we are used to getting in a month.
+Instead of looking at that “extra” paycheck as fun money to spend, we paid off the rest of Christmas and put the rest of it in savings.
+It feels nice to start the new year by having a stronger emergency fund and not having any Christmas debt.
+By changing our perception of that extra paycheck (not for extra spending) we are able to prepare for any unexpected expenses we have coming up in the new year.

 2. Start preparing for taxes, now!
-It’s almost the end of January and W-2 forms are starting to be sent out.
+I used to work in HR and I know that W-2 forms are being prepared to be sent out in the next couple weeks.
 Be ready!
 We use Turbo-tax and every time we get a new W-2 form or other tax forms, I update it on Turbo-tax right away.
 We want to be able to submit our taxes ASAP so that we don’t have to scramble at the end of March.

 3. Look ahead and set aside.
 We know that our car will need an oil change in about a month, so instead of letting that expense sneak up on us, we decided we would make a “sinking” car fund.
 A sinking fund basically means a fund formed by putting money aside periodically for something you need to pay for eventually.
 We set aside 30 dollars in CASH every month in an envelope for our sinking car fund.
-So, when I bring in our new baby for an oil change, the money is already set aside and ready to be spent.
+So, when I bring in my car in for an oil change, the money is already set aside and ready to be spent.

-4. Organize Bills-I recently printed off this bill payment tracker from One Beautiful Home for my planner.
+4. Organize Bills- If you are a paper planner kind of person, I highly recommend printing off this bill payment tracker from One Beautiful Home.
+If you are more of an electronic person, I recommend the Mint App or using an excel spreadsheet!
 With credit cards, student loans, rent, utilities and various other bills, it can be really easy to lose track of when each payment is due.
 This helps me keep track of all our bills, when they are due and how much I need to pay for them.
 Love it!

 Dustin and I have been out of credit card debt for a couple years now and it took a long time, a lot of sacrifices, a couple of moves, and a few tears, but it has been so worth it.
 We only have to worry about student debt from here on out!